Thomas-Fernandes/GTFR-CG/server/README.md

 The back end of **GTFR-CG** allows you to generate content and expose the API endpoints triggering back room operations.
 It is also the backbone of the application, where all the complex operations are completed; our discreet powerhouse.
 Discreet, yet verbose: the back end logs all actions and reactions in the terminal, and stores your user statistics.
+All of the exposed routes are documented in the Swagger documentation, as well as the data models and the expected responses.

 &#xa0;